A relaxed homeschool style can be an amazing way to boost learning at home.

 We'd try to stick it out and force our homeschool into a cookie-cutter mold.
 A lot of effort would go into trying to make this change happen, only for the boys and myself to freak out and want to throw in the towel.

-After a few attempts of thinking I needed to replicate what homeschool “experts” suggested, I decided to look at what worked best for our family, for each of my boys, and for me.
+After a few attempts of thinking I needed to replicate what homeschool "experts" in the homeschool world suggested, I decided to look at what worked best for our family, for each of my boys, and for me.

-It was then when our relaxed homeschool lifestyle began and we haven’t looked back.
-The boys and I continue to work on optimizing our homeschool, always with the intention of allowing each member to thrive.
+It was then when our relaxed homeschool lifestyle began and we haven't looked back.
+The boys and I continue to work on optimizing our homeschool each year, always with the intention of allowing each member to thrive.